The Home screen is your daily dashboard. It shows:

 - Custom — build any pattern by tapping individual days

 Set the start date and which parent starts first.
 A preview shows how the schedule repeats.
-Tap Propose Schedule — your co-parent must approve it before it goes live.
+Tap Send for Approval — your co-parent must approve it before it goes live.

 In the Calendar tab, tap the + button in the top right.
 Fill in the event title, date, time, and which child it's for.
 Events added on your co-parent's placement days require their approval.